rubocop/rails-style-guide/README.md

 * <a name="organize-locale-files"></a>
   Separate the texts used in the views from translations of ActiveRecord attributes.
-Place the locale files for the models in a folder `models` and the texts used in the views in folder `views`.
+Place the locale files for the models in a folder `locales/models` and the texts used in the views in folder `locales/views`.
 <sup>[[link](#organize-locale-files)]</sup>

   * When organization of the locale files is done with additional directories,